rodney-claude1/rodney-claude1/README.md

     yourusername.github.io

-Follow these steps and see the screenshot to create a new repository, but NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
+Follow these steps and see the screenshot below to create a new repository, but NOTE: If you're not signed-in to GitHub, you might see a web page that says 404 (This is not the web page you are looking for).
 Just sign-in to GitHub on this page and you will be forward to the _create new repository_ page.

 <ol style="list-style-type: upper-alpha;">
     <li>On the Create New Repository page, in the box for <strong>Repository name</strong>, name the repository like `your-github-username.github.io`, replacing `your-github-username` with you actual GitHub username.
 MAKE SURE your username is spelled correctly, otherwise you'll have problems <strong>(See A)</strong>.</li>